scratchfoundation/scratch-resources/README.md

 ### Location of the Source Files ###
 All the source files can be found within the `resources/source` directory.
 Within that directory there are:
-* cards/: The source files for the set of Scratch Activity Cards published in 2016.
+* cards/: The source files for the set of Scratch 3.0 Activity Cards.
   * [InDesign-files](https://github.com/LLK/scratch-resources/tree/master/resources/source/cards/InDesign-files): The inDesign source files for each set of cards.
 There are zip files for each set of cards so that you do not have to download the files individually:
     * [01_AnimateName.zip](https://scratch-resources.s3.amazonaws.com/source/cards/InDesign-files/01_AnimateName.zip)
     * [02_Character.zip](https://scratch-resources.s3.amazonaws.com/source/cards/InDesign-files/02_Character.zip)